Moesif/moesif-laravel-4.2/README.md

 ## Configuration

-You will need to provide your Moesif Application ID in order to get this working.
+Your Moesif Application Id can be found in the [_Moesif Portal_](https://www.moesif.com/).

-You can find your Application ID from the [_Moesif Dashboard_](https://www.moesif.com/) -> _Top Right Menu_ -> _Installation_
+After signing up for a Moesif account, your Moesif Application Id will be displayed during the onboarding steps.

-If you don't need to change any other config values, you can get away with just setting the appropriate env variable.
-The necessary env variable for the Application ID is:
+You can always find your Moesif Application Id at any time by logging into the [_Moesif Portal_](https://www.moesif.com/), click on the top right menu, and then clicking _Installation_.

 ```php
 MOESIF_APPLICATION_ID